-Although the Rhode Island Division of Taxation does not prepare tax returns for 2017 on a walkin basis, many certified public accountants, enrolled agents, public accountants, and other preparers are available throughout the state.
+Although the Rhode Island Division of Taxation does not prepare tax returns for 2018 on a walkin basis, many certified public accountants, enrolled agents, public accountants, and other preparers are available throughout the state.

 The Internal Revenue Service website includes information on choosing a tax professional, as well as a public directory of certain tax professionals to help taxpayers determine return preparer credentials and qualifications.
-The directory is a searchable, sortable database with the name, city, state, and ZIP code of credentialed return preparers: http://go.usa.gov/cQ7WT.
+The directory is a searchable, sortable database with the name, city, state, and ZIP code of credentialed return preparers.